nathamanath/blog/articles/preload-images-in-javascript.md

 date: 2015-05-09 18:20
 tldr: A handy js class for pre-loading images.

-Pre loading images for your web applications gives the impression of loading faster, and helps provide a smoother user experience.
+Pre-loading images for your web applications gives the impression of loading faster, and helps provide a smoother user experience.
 Here is a simple but effective solution to the problem:

 ```javascript